-In an informative guide published in the PricingBrew Journal, Nelson Hyde of Holden Advisors offers subscribers some fantastic advice about how to recognize and deal with different types of buyers.
-In the guide, he even provides a chart outlining the different buyer types and their typical characteristics—a very handy training aid and deal-support tool.
+In one of our many helpful guides in the PricingBrew Journal, there’s some fantastic advice about how to recognize and deal with different types of buyers.
+In “Three Types of Buyers That Don’t Buy On Price”, there’s even a chart outlining the different buyer types and their typical characteristics—a very handy training aid and deal-support tool.

-But in response to a question in the guide, Nelson offers a piece of advice that I know I will never forget.
-The question was this:
+But in response to a question in that guide, there’s a piece of advice that many subscribers have told us they’ll never forget.
+The question is this:

 “What can I do if I can’t really tell whether the customer is serious about needing the absolute lowest price?

-From here, Nelson says one of two things will happen:
+From here, the guide outlines that two things will happen:

 - The customer will be grateful that you were able to quote a price that was low enough to meet their budget, or

 - They will yell and scream about all of the value that was stripped-out in order to reach that low price-point.